grails-plugins/grails-rest-client-builder/README.md

 [![Build Status](https://travis-ci.org/grails-plugins/grails-rest-client-builder.svg)](https://travis-ci.org/grails-plugins/grails-rest-client-builder)

 # Rest Client Builder Grails Plugin

 ## Notice

 The code for this plugin has moved to a [subproject of the Grails Data](https://github.com/grails/grails-data-mapping/blob/master/grails-datastore-rest-client/).
 Please submit any pull requests there.

 ## Installation

 Edit `BuildConfig.groovy` and add the following dependency:

     compile ":rest-client-builder:2.0.0"

+For Grails 3.x this plugin *is no longer necessary* and you should instead just declare a dependency on the core Grails Data library:

+     compile 'org.grails:grails-datastore-rest-client:5.0.0.RC2

 ## Basic Usage